-- A professional identity founded on human growth/wellness from a holistic perspective
+- Professional identity founded on human growth/wellness from a holistic perspective

 - Knowledge about bio-psycho-social causes of client concerns and emotional, social, occupational impairments

 - Skills related to human development as well as the treatment of psychopathology

 - Competence related to improving one's community through individual, group and societal advocacy and outreach.